UberDever/skobki/README.md

 The main purpose of directives is to configure the lexer in some way for the rest of enclosing sexpr or till the EOF.
 The directive is in effect after closing bracket of the directive and until the next matching brace that syntactically matches the beginning brace of enclosing sexpr.
 Note that this closing brace is expected immediately after the directive effect ends.

 There are a number of different directives.
 To represent the currently used escape, the symbol `\` will be used in the following description of the directives.
-Note that the default symbol that is used for escape is backtick \`
+Note that the default symbol that is used for escape is backtick \`, but backslash is used primarily for illustrative purposes.

 1. `[\s]`.
 String directive.
 Directive forces the lexer to include every character that is not a matching closing brace of the enclosing sexpr.
 The escape could be used to escape the escape itself or the matching closing brace to continue consuming the input.
 Example:
 ```lisp